PittSMLlab/Gonzalez-Rubioetal2025_perceptualCharacterization/README.md

 # Characterizing human perception of speed differences in walking: Insights from a Drift Diffusion Model

 # data organization
 Original data from the experiment (Datlog .mat files) were converted to .csv and made available.
 Resulting csv files ARE stored on each subject's /data/ subfolder.
-There are two types of files: the ones named 'SlowX.csv' store a table in csv format, and contain summary information about each of the trials in each block.
+'SlowX.csv' files store a table in csv format, and contain summary information about each of the trials in each block.
 Original data from experiment (.mat files) will be made available upon request.

 # analysis